Comparing AI Agents to Cybersecurity Professionals in Real-World Penetration Testing: Ethics Statement

 \section{Ethics Statement}

 \paragraph{The participants} Our study was conducted with IRB approval.
 Participants provided informed consent to session recordings, behavioral data collection, and publication of anonymized results.
 They were compensated \$2,000 for their participation.
+Participant qualifications, including certifications and professional experience, are detailed in Appendix~\ref{app:who-participants}.
 Our IRB provisions (Section~\ref{para:participant-selection}) protect privacy: all data and recordings are stored on encrypted, access-controlled servers and will be deleted after the retention period.
 We anonymize all participants, referring to them as $P_{1}$...$P_{10}$.

 \paragraph{The target} We maintained communication with the target's IT staff to report, triage, and patch discovered vulnerabilities per responsible disclosure.
+All identified vulnerabilities were remediated prior to publication.
 All participants read the university's VDP and were instructed to avoid destructive actions and stay within scope.
 The university enforced risk-based minimum standards including monthly vulnerability management via Qualys.
 By collaborating with IT and recruiting security professionals as participants, we helped improve the university's security posture.
-To mitigate risks from autonomous agents, a research team member monitored each session in real time with ability to terminate on out-of-scope or risky behavior.
+To mitigate risks from autonomous agents, a research team member monitored each session in real time with the ability to immediately terminate any out-of-scope or unsafe activity.
+Out-of-scope activity was defined as interaction with any systems not explicitly listed in the approved subnet scope, including other parts of the target's infrastructure, third-party vendors and cloud providers.
+Unsafe activity included any actions that could cause denial-of-service conditions on production systems, permanent data corruption or deletion, account lockouts, service outages, or attempts to conduct social engineering or phishing.
+All monitors were computer science students with networking and security experience, and received direct training from UIT prior to the study.
+Termination could be enforced at three independent points: killing the agent process directly, shutting down the host machine, or severing its network connectivity.
+Throughout the study, we did not observe any out-of-scope or unsafe activity from any participant.

 \paragraph{The agent} Dual-use open-source tooling has long been contentious in the cybersecurity community.
 Offensive cybersecurity agents are no different---they can support attackers and defenders alike.
 We believe improved penetration testing tools are critical to security posture.
 Currently, such tools are either (a) human-driven, or (b) closed-source autonomous AI-based tooling like XBOW.
 Human-driven penetration testing is expensive and impossible to do continuously, while closed-source autonomous tools, though useful, are inaccessible to many.
 As outlined in Section~\ref{cost_analysis}, $A_{1}$ costs \$18.21/hour (\$37,876 annualized)---vastly less expensive than the average U.S. penetration tester while still capable of finding significant vulnerabilities and proposing actionable patches.